nolanbconaway/nolanbconaway.github.io/content/articles/2022-workon.md

 A regrettable scenario I commonly find myself in:

-> I'm doing research in my jupyter environment when I realize some of the data I need are not are not available in the datalake.
+> I'm doing research in my jupyter environment when I realize some of the data I need are not available in the datalake.
 So I hop into the dbt project and edit a couple data models, when I realize much of the source data haven't been backfilled from s3.
 So I hop over to the etl environment and start writing a adhoc run to backfill, when....

 And so on.